 - B.S., Massachusetts Institute of Technology, 1986

-One particular interest is cooking in developing countries.
+One particular interest is cooking in poor countries.
 Presently the traditional “3 stone fires” consume resources, tax families’ time and financial resources, produce CO2 and emit other pollutants.
 Our Photovoltaic Electric Cooking technologies may be important in poor communities by displacing biomass fires and the associated deforestation and indoor air pollution responsible for an estimated 4 million deaths annually - more than malaria and AIDS combined.
 The technology is briefly described in this and .
 Our research group and students from are exploring opportunities to collaboratively introduce these technologies along with domestic lighting and cell phone charging systems at the grass roots level with in Uganda, and In Malawi.

 Please access my videos and resources dedicated to "Energy, Society, and the Environment" at this website.

 We have been teaching collaborative appropriate technology classes at Cal Poly since 2007 when I introduced them to the curriculum.
 You can see some of our projects at: Our Appropriate Technology Classes.

 We also started a collaborative summer school in a small Guatemalan mountain village to explore collaborative learning with Guatemalan and Californian students.